WalletWasabi/WasabiDoc/docs/using-wasabi/WasabiSetupWhonix.md

 ### Qubes Users

-Start Qubes and update all templates using the "Qubes Update Tool", which can be found in the System Tools menu.
+Start Qubes and update all templates using the "Qubes Update Tool", which can be found in the "System Tools" menu.

 In Qubes, the first step is to create a copy of the Whonix Workstation VM template, into which the Wasabi Wallet will be installed.